 Home > Latest News

-Trinity church is hosting a new project, in partnership with Refugee and Migrant Network Sutton (RMNS), International Coffee Club.
+Trinity church is hosting an International Coffee Club, in partnership with Refugee and Migrant Network Sutton (RMNS).
 We meet at Trinity Church on Monday mornings in term time between 10.00am and 12.00 to give people from around the world a chance to practise their English and meet new friends.
 There's free coffee and biscuits and a rota of volunteers, some with English as a first language and others from abroad who join in the conversations.
 It is purely social with no formal language teaching - that is available at RMNS on Wednesday mornings.

 Fuel Hardship Fund